 While both notations are valid and can be used interchangeably in many cases, bracket notation has the upper hand when it comes to accessing properties with dynamic names or names that include special characters, which dot notation can’t handle.

 Dot Notation: Known for its simplicity and readability, dot notation is straightforward.
-It allows you to access the properties of a JSON object directly by their names.
+It allows you to access the properties of a JSON object directly by name.
 For instance, triggerBody().ID.name effortlessly fetches the name property from the trigger body of a Logic App that receives the previous input.
 This notation shines in its clarity, making code easier to read and understand at a glance.

 Bracket Notation: Bracket notation, on the other hand, provides a level of flexibility unmatched by dot notation.
 It allows for the dynamic access of properties and the handling of property names that contain special characters or spaces.